 You can add voice overs, music, text, customized branding, stickers, effects, shapes, and enhancers (such as collage layouts and masks).
 A standout feature is the text-to-video option which lets you quickly convert text (for example, a blog post) into a polished video.
 InVideo makes it easy to collaborate on projects and share videos to various platforms.
 That said, it is missing some editing features you’ll find in others on this list such as a built-in recorder and options like transitions, deshake, and denoise.

 There’s a large selection of FAQ categories in case you run into issues, but if you don’t find what you’re looking for, knowledgeable support is available 24/7 via live chat.

-Price: All editing features are included in the free version, but you’ll need to pay $20 per month or $120 per year (a 50 percent discount) to remove the watermark.
+Price: All editing features are included in the free version, but you’ll need to pay $30 per month or $180 per year (an almost 50 percent discount) to remove the watermark.
 There’s also an unlimited plan (which costs $60 per month or $360 per year) that doesn’t limit premium photos and videos or HD video exports.
 Since you can try out the full video editor with the free version, there’s no money-back guarantee.